Overview of Copyright

 2) Fair Use

 Use of a copyrighted work is permitted if considered “fair use” under Section 107 of the Copyright Law.
-Fair Use limitations are covered more extensively here.
+Read more about fair use and the types of uses that may fall under it.

 What is not covered by copyright?